ikeepcalm/vynce/vynce-plugins/README.md

 - Create custom security tests tailored to your needs
 - Override built-in tests with your own implementations
-- Extend the scanner without modifying the core codebase
+- Extend the vulnerabilityScanner without modifying the core codebase
 - Simply drop JAR files into a `plugins/` folder

 ## How Plugin Loading Works